Toloka/docs/en/template-builder/templates/data-search.md

 ## Add a field for selecting response options {#add-radio-group}

-If the user needs to click on the search link and answer a question, add the [field.radio-group](../reference/field.radio-group.md) field for selecting one of the response options.
+If the annotator needs to click on the search link and answer a question, add the [field.radio-group](../reference/field.radio-group.md) field for selecting one of the response options.

   [![image](../_images/buttons/view-example.svg)](https://clck.ru/TtSs6)